Vitamin D

 What is Vitamin D?

 Vitamin D is a hormone, but it was first identified as a nutrient found in cod liver oil and so it was called “vitamin D” (vitamin A, some of the B vitamins and vitamin C had been discovered some time before vitamin D was identified)[i].
 Vitamin D is unique because is it found in some foods and our bodies can also make it when our skin is exposed to sunlight.
 However, this only works when the sun is high enough in the sky.
 In the UK, we can make vitamin D from sunlight from April until September; a good rule of thumb is, if your shadow is shorter than you are, you can make vitamin D[ii].
+The amount of exposure to the sun needed to make vitamin D is longer if you have darker rather than lighter skin tones.

 Why is Vitamin D important?